Plano, Texas Population 2020

-The population exceeded 1,300 by 1900 and grew slowly through the first few decades.
+The population exceeded 1,300 by 1900 and grew slowly over the first few decades.
 During the 1970s was when the city saw its population grow, like many other cities following World War II.
 The population in 1970 was almost 18,000.
 By the next census, it was 72,000.
-It was during the 1980s when the city really flourished as it attracted corporate headquarters for companies including Frito-Lay.
+It was during the 1980s when the city flourished as it attracted corporate headquarters for companies including Frito-Lay.
 By the time the 1990s rolled around, the city had a population of over 100,000.
 In 2000, it had expanded to over 222,000.

-Today, the city has been ranked as one of the best cities in the country based on livability.
+Today, the city has been listed as one of the best cities in the country based on livability.
 It was also ranked as the Best Place to Live in the United States.
 Many corporate headquarters have located to Plano in recent years, including but not limited to Alliance Data, Cinemark Theatres, Dr. Pepper, Pizza Hut and Toyota.

 Plano’s population is 286,057, according to recent estimates.
 The city has an area of over 71 square miles, and its population density is over 3,820 people per square mile.
 The population recorded during the last census in 2010 was 259,841.

 One of the most interesting things about Plano’s population is that it has one of the largest concentrations of Chinese Americans, who make up 17% of the foreign-born population.
 Twenty-two percent of the foreign population originally came from Mexico, while 9% were from India and 4% came from Vietnam.